workshopper/stream-adventure/problems/write_to_me/problem.md

   })
 ```

-Also you can use the `pipe` method, like we learn before.
+Also you can use the `pipe` method, that we'd learned before.

 ### Challenge